KATTHERASAI/learnK8-swithsai/README.md

 ## Why Kubernetes ?

-As we all know, Docker is used to run containers.Then why Kubernetes?
+As we all know, Docker is used to run containers.
+Then why Kubernetes?

-i) Single host
+i) Single host in Dockter
 ii) Containers are ephemerial(short lived) in nature. iii) Containers do not support auto scaling iv) Containers do not support auto Healing